DragonComputer/Cerebrum/README.md

 # SpectrumEngine

-An implementation of "General Purpose Multisensorial Supervised (& Reinforcement) Learning Algorithm with Time Series Memory Recording & Neural Connection Organization"
+An implementation of "General Purpose Multisensorial Supervised (& Reinforcement) Learning Algorithm with Time Series Memory Recording & Neural Memory Networking"

-Supported senses:
+Supported types of perception:

 	-  Vision
+		- Amodal Perception
+		- Color Perception
+		- Depth Perception (in Future)
+		- Form Perception (in Future)
 	-  Hearing
+		- Speech Perception
+		- Rhythmic Perception
+		- Harmonic Perception (in Future)

 > SpectrumEngine's purpose is getting continuous data inputs from different types of sensors as
 > an event, depending on the threshold values and creating a complex time based relations